hualin-ok/hualin-ok.github.io/Research.md

 >
 > - Larzelere, R.E., Gunnoe, M. L., Roberts, M. W., **Lin, H.**, Ferguson, C. J. (2020).
 Causal evidence for exclusively positive parenting and timeout. *Marriage & Family Review*, 56, 287-319. [doi:10.1080/01494929.2020.1712304](http://doi.org/10.1080/01494929.2020.1712304).
 >
-> - **Lin, H.**, & Larzelere, R. E. (invited resubmission).
+> - **Lin, H.** & Larzelere, R. E. (invited resubmission).
 Toward understanding contradictory methods for reducing selection bias in longitudinal analyses: A simulation of treatment for physical health. *Practical Assessment, Research, and Evaluation*.
 >
-> -  **Lin, H.**, & Larzelere, R. E. (August, 2020).
+> -  **Lin, H.** & Larzelere, R. E. (August, 2020).
 A Reanalysis of the Effect of Child Care Subsidies on Maternal Characteristics in Fragile Families.
 Poster was presented at the 2020 annual American Psychological Association Convention, Washington, DC.
 >
 > -  **Lin, H.** & Larzelere, R. E (March 2019).
 Two Methods for Getting Consistent Results from Simple Change Scores and Residualized Change Scores.
 Poster was presented at the 2019 biennial meeting of the Society for Research in Child Development, Baltimore, MD.